Christian-Vavuris/Challenge_1_Chris_Vavuris/README.md

 All files should be found in the Challenge_1_Chris_Vavuris directory I used this link to pull semantic tags: https://www.w3schools.com/html/html5_semantic_elements.asp

-Changes made:
+## Accessibility Features Added

-Added attributes to all images (done)
-Added descriptions to the CSS stylesheet to make it easier to read Replaced <div> tags with <header>
+Added alternative text description <alt> to all images Added descriptions to the CSS stylesheet to make it easier to read Replaced <div> tags with <header>
 Replaced <div> tags with <nav>